 Generally, a lawnmower might also be noisier if it doesn’t have an adequate muffler.
 Since noise-dampening features would add cost to their devices, most manufacturers don’t prioritize them.

 There may also be a physical problem with your machine, on top of these things.
-If the engine noise has suddenly increased or you’re hearing unusual sounds, like rattling or squeaking, that may well be the case.
+If the engine noise has suddenly increased or you’re hearing unusual sounds, like clicking or rattling, that may well be the case.
 Still, if the problem is minor, you may be able to reduce the noise by simply tightening a few loose screws.
 Worst-case scenario, you might have to order some new parts — or a new mower altogether.

 Ultimately, there is one last reason why lawnmowers tend to be so disruptive — the environment in which we use them.
 Remember, the sound of a vacuum cleaner is easily confined within the walls of your home.
 Even if your neighbors do hear it, they only get a small taste of the kind of noise you’re hearing, as the person closest to the device.